edaucohe/tkinter-mvc-app/README.md

 "Tkinter MVC App" aims to use, learn and practice GUI applications with tkinter and implement them with MVC architecture.

+For this purpose, I'm going to implement an application to save book information.

 ## Installation <a class="anchor" id="installation"></a>

 Python version : 3.9.4